-The Faculty of Law at the University of Hong Kong (HKU) traces its origins to 1969, when a Department of Law was established within the Faculty of Social Sciences.
+The Faculty of Law at The University of Hong Kong (HKU) traces its origins to 1969, when a Department of Law was established within the Faculty of Social Sciences.
 Beginning with three teachers and 40 students, the Department offered a three-year LLB degree and, from 1972, a one-year Postgraduate Certificate in Laws (PCLL).
-The department was Hong Kong’s first law school, and its LLB and PCLL were the first local university qualifications to be recognized for admission to legal practice in Hong Kong.
+The department was Hong Kong's first law school, and its LLB and PCLL were the first local university qualifications to be recognized for admission to legal practice in Hong Kong.
 Formerly, all barristers and most solicitors had trained and qualified in the United Kingdom.
 Law had been taught at HKU in the 1920s and 1930s, but only as part of a broad-based Arts curriculum.
 From 1964 to 1969 the Department of Extra-mural Studies at HKU had also taught part-time courses leading to an external LLB degree from the University of London.
 The law school at HKU was designed to increase the supply of lawyers, train lawyers in Hong Kong law rather than just English law, and make formal legal education available without the need for students to go overseas.

 To read more about HKU Law, visit: https://www.hku.hk/.